tegacodes/p5.js-education/tutorials/p5-editor/getting-started-webeditor.md

 ![Preferences](images/6.jpg)

-- The preference menu is where the themes, text sizes, sounds and accessibility text based settings can be changed.
+- The preference menu is where the themes, text sizes, sounds and accessibility settings can be changed.
 Accessibility features are being developed for p5 to improve usability for people with low vision.

 ![Preferences](images/7a.png)